 |VETERAN (or active duty service member)

-Your school certifying official (SCO) submits online form 22-1999, Enrollment Certification, to notify the VA that you are currently registered and attending classes.
-The SCO will certify your enrollment every term prior to the start of the term.
-The SCO will also monitor your enrollment and report changes in enrollment to the VA.
+Your Veterans Certifying Official (VCO) submits online form 22-1999, Enrollment Certification, to notify the VA that you are currently registered and attending classes.
+The VCO will certify your enrollment every term prior to the start of the term.
+The VCO will also monitor your enrollment and report changes in enrollment to the VA.
 Changes in enrollment may result in adjustments in your benefits payout.
+Changes to enrollment could result in a debt.
+Consult with the VCO prior to adjusting your enrollment after the add/drop period.

-How is The University of Tampa involved in Yellow Ribbon Program?
+How is The University of Tampa involved in the Yellow Ribbon Program?

-In general, only Title IV Federal Aid (Pell, SEOG, FSAG, Direct loans Perkins loans, and PLUS loans) will not be affected by VA benefits in any way.
+In general, only Title IV Federal Aid (Pell, SEOG, Direct loans, Perkins loans and PLUS loans) will not be affected by VA benefits in any way.
 In most cases, the student will be refunded Pell grant and student loans, or they will be applied to other expenses like room and board.
 Other state and institutional aid programs may be applied to room and board charges.

 Other financial aid designated for “tuition and fees only” (Guard and Reserve Tuition Assistance, Purple Heart Waiver, UT scholarships and grants and ROTC scholarships) will be applied to a student’s tuition charges before VA benefits.
 The remaining tuition and fees charges will be paid by the VA and/or Yellow Ribbon (if eligible).
 The student should not expect any refund of VA benefits, Tuition Assistance, Purple Heart Waiver, UT scholarships/grants or any other financial aid source designated for “tuition and fees only.”

 Yes, you will continue to receive the same tuition and fees benefits while studying in the summer.
-You will continue to receive BAH according to your “rate of pursuit.”
-Students enrolled half time or less during a summer term will not receive the BAH for that term.
+You will continue to receive MAH/BAH according to your “rate of pursuit.”
+Students enrolled half time or less during a summer term will not receive the MHA/BAH for that term.

 What is the Marine Gunnery Sergeant John David Fry Scholarship?

 Public Law 111-32, the Marine Gunnery Sergeant John David Fry Scholarship, amends the Post-9/11 GI Bill (CH 33) to include the children of service members who die in the line of duty after Sept.
 10, 2001.
 The benefit is effective Aug.
 1, 2009; the same day the Post-9/11 GI Bill takes effect.
-Eligible children attending school may receive up to $18,077.50 to attend a private school, plus a monthly living stipend and book allowance under this program.
-The Yellow Ribbon Program does not apply to student eligible for the Fry Scholarship.
+Eligible children attending school may receive up to $23,671.94 to attend a private school, plus the monthly housing allowance and book allowance under this program.
+The Yellow Ribbon Program does not apply to students eligible for the Fry Scholarship if they attended terms that began prior to Aug.
+1, 2018.

 How are payments made?

 The VA pays to The University of Tampa the tuition benefit, mandatory academic fees and Yellow Ribbon (if eligible).
-The VA pays to the student the books stipend and the housing allowance.
+The VA pays to the student the book stipend and the housing allowance.

 When will the payments be made?

 The timing of payments is dependent on the date of the Enrollment Certification and the volume of benefits claims being processed by the VA.
-A student receiving benefits under CH33 should not expect to receive the books stipend or housing allowance prior to the start of school.
+The book stipend should be received around the beginning of the term.
 The housing benefit is paid at the end of each month for the month that was just completed.
 Your first payment of every term will come at the beginning of the second month of classes.
-These benefits are meant to subsidize your up-front and out-of-pocket expenses.
-Please plan ahead!

 How much will I get paid directly for books and housing?